mnansary/banglaOCR/README.md

     * The bangla **number** dataset is taken from [here](https://www.kaggle.com/nazmuddhohaansary/banglasymbols)
         * Only the **RAW_NUMS** folder is kept that contains all the images of the numbers

+# Testing
+* For Testing we have used **bangla writting dataset**: https://www.kaggle.com/reasat/banglawriting
+* Only Converted folder is used

 # FineTuning DataSet